This post may contain affiliate links. Please read our disclosure policy.

 top view korean beef on a round white plate topped with sesame seeds

-We typically serve this Korean beef over rice, but sometimes we mix things up a bit and serve it with quinoa or noodles.
+I love serving this with plain white rice, but sometimes I mix it up and serve it with quinoa or noodles.
 For a lower-carb option, you can try it with zucchini noodles or cauliflower rice.
-To add a boost of nutrition, also add some steamed veggies on the side!
+To add a boost of nutrition, also add some steamed veggies like these sauteed green beans on the side!

 More steak recipes